realm/realm-java/realm/rfc/0001-backlink-query-syntax.md

 across a backlink even though it hasn't been defined by a model class.
 This is called *unnamed backlinks*.

+Realm Objective C/Swift shipped with only support for named backlinks.
+This was mostly prompted by restrictions in NSPredicate, which do not have a syntax for unnamed backlinks.

+Realm Java does not have this constraint and at the same time the Java Migration/Dynamic API is more full-fledged and expected to have the same feature set as the static API due to how the query api works.

+Adding support for the unnamed variant now will also most likely save us time documenting the difference as well as reduce the amount of support we have to do.

 Any design should ideally solve all these constraints:

-- Should support a list of backlinks.
+- Should support a list of backlink objects.

-- Should support a single backlink, enforcing the constraint that only 1 object can point to it.
+- Should support a single backlink object, enforcing the constraint that only 1 object can point to it.
 This is not supported by Core, but it is a natural extension.

-- Should support backlinks from multiple fields.

 - Should be usable from the Dynamic API.

 - Should either support polymorphic objects or not prevent them from being implemented.

-- Ideally it should work for both a pure text-based variant as well as the current mixed style found in Realm Java.
+- Ideally it should work for both the pure text-based variant of the query language in the Object Store as well as the current mixed style found in Realm Java.

 # Detailed design